-4.3 Resilience Analysis
+4.3 Resilience analysis

-Resilience varied with districts, with Chiredzi (4.56) being the highest and Matobo the lowest (3.32) as shown in Table 6.
+Resilience varied with districts with Chiredzi (4.56) with highest resilience and Matobo being the lowest (3.32) as showed in Table 6.
 The smallholder farmers' own livelihood capitals played a significant role in improving their resilience and welfare.
 The study identified five key capitals that define the agricultural drought resilience level of smallholder farmers and their welfare gains.
-The study found that the smallholder, small grain farmers were, to some extent, resilient to agricultural drought.
-It was revealed that the level of resilience varied according to how the smallholder, small grain farmer was endowed with human, social, physical, economic and natural capitals.
+The study found that the smallholder small grain farmers were to some extent resilient to agricultural drought.
+It was revealed that the level of resilience varied according to how the smallholder small grain farmer was endowed with human, social, physical, economic and natural capitals.